approov/quickstart-ios-objectivec-nsurlsession/SECRET-PROTECTION.md

 ### App Instance Secure Strings
 As shown, it is possible to set predefined secret strings that are only communicated to passing apps.
 It is also possible to get and set secure string values for each app instance.
 These are never communicated to the Approov cloud service, but are encrypted at rest using keys which can only be retrieved by passing apps.

-Use the the following method in `ApproovSDK`:
+Use the the following method in `ApproovService`:

 ```ObjectiveC
 -(NSString*)fetchSecureString:(NSString*)key newDefinition:(NSString*)newDef error:(NSError**)error